Gabbo01/Zeek-MCP/README.md

 2. Name: Zeek-MCP
 3. Command: `python /ABSOLUTE_PATH_TO/Bridge_Zeek_MCP.py`

-Alternatively you can use Chainlit framework and use the [documentation](https://docs.chainlit.io/advanced-features/mcp) to integrate the MCP server.
+# Alternatively you can use Chainlit framework and follow the [documentation](https://docs.chainlit.io/advanced-features/mcp) to integrate the MCP server.

 ---